Dillon-Z-Dong/simple-mac-terminal-reminder/README.md

 [██████████░░░░░░░░░░░░░░░░░░░░░░░░░░░░] 09:15 remaining (⏰ 6:45:15 PM)
 ```

-Once the time is up, a sound will play and you'll get a popup (that appears above all other apps) with options to dismiss the reminder ("Got it") or snooze it (+5 min).
-Snoozing will launch another ```reminder``` instance in the same tab, and you can decide again in 5 min.
+Once the time is up, a sound will play and you'll get a popup (that appears above all other apps) with three options:
+- "Got it" to dismiss the reminder
+- "+5 min" to snooze it for 5 minutes
+- "Repeat (+X)" to repeat the reminder for its original duration (where X is the original time you set)

+Choosing either snooze or repeat will launch another `reminder` instance in the same tab.

 ```
 ╔══════════════ 🕰️ Reminder! ══════════════╗